School of Medicine

 Richard L. Kempson, MD, Professor in Surgical PathologyOn Leave from 09/01/2023 To 05/16/2024

 Current Research and Scholarly InterestsGynecological, breast and gastrointestinal pathology with major emphasis on ovarian cancer and ovarian tumors of low malignant potential.
 Pathology of familial and hereditary breast-ovarian-GI cancer.

 Alarice Cheng-Yi Lowe

 Associate Professor of Pathology

 BioDr.
 Lowe joined the School of Medicine faculty in 2019.
 She received her undergraduate degree in Biology from MIT and her medical degree at UCSD, prior to residency and cytology fellowship at UCLA.
-In 2011, she joined the faculty at Brigham and Women's Hospital where she developed a research focus on Circulating Tumor Cells (CTCs) and the application of CTC technology to improve clinical diagnostics.
+In 2011, she joined the faculty at Brigham and Women's Hospital where she developed a research focus on Circulating Tumor Cells (CTCs) and the application of new technology to improve clinical and molecular diagnostics.
 Clinically, her interests focus on Cytopathology and Genitourinary Pathology.